4.4.8 Value Proposition Test - Landing Page

 Description

-The conversion rate is your primary output.
-It tells you what percentage of a given audience found your value proposition compelling enough to act — based on real behavior, not survey responses or interview enthusiasm.
+The conversion rate — the percentage of visitors who take that action — is your primary output.
+A high rate means the audience found your value proposition compelling enough to act on it.

 Landing page tests are best used after you have a clear product concept and target audience, but before you build anything.
 They answer “is there demand for this?” not “is the product good?”
 If your page converts well, people want what you described.
 Whether you can actually deliver it is a separate question.

 Don’t over-design the page.
 You’re testing the value proposition, not your design skills.
 A clean page with a clear headline, 2–3 benefit statements, and a single CTA is all you need.
-If you make the page too polished or add urgency tricks (countdown timers, limited-time offers), you’re measuring your marketing skills, not demand.
+Skip urgency tricks like countdown timers and limited-time offers — they raise the conversion rate without telling you whether the idea itself works.

 How to